Kik Tracee: Post-breakup

 In 2002 Shareaux was one of many singers who auditioned for the Slash, Duff Mckagan, and Matt Sorum effort "The Project" (later dubbed Velvet Revolver).
 His audition was featured in the documentary "The Rise of Velvet Revolver."
 He submitted the track "Stripper Girl," but was rejected in favor of Scott Weiland.

 Shareaux joined Flipp before creating a new psychedelic band called Revel 8, while bassist Grad is currently fronting the band Superfine, and guitarist Hex pursued placements in film and TV, as well as a project called Deep Audio.
 Shareaux also recorded with former Tomorrow's Child and Engines of Aggression guitarist Rik Schaffer under the name Nectar; their sole album, Afterglow, was released in 1997 by German-based label Dream Circle.

-In 1997, Superfine appeared on the TV show “Buffy the Vampire Slayer,” with Rob Grad in the role of a band member in the episode "Teacher's Pet."
+In 1997, Superfine appeared on the TV show "Buffy the Vampire Slayer," with Rob Grad in the role of a band member in the episode "Teacher's Pet."
 In 2010, Grad left Superfine and released a solo album.

 In November 2013, Shareaux released his debut solo album, Golden; former Small Faces and Faces keyboardist Ian McLagan makes a guest appearance on the song "R&R."

 In 2015 Shareaux began performing acoustic shows with Drew Fortier, in which Kik Tracee songs were heard live for the first time in over 20 years.

 Fortier and Shareaux also formed Zen From Mars, an alternative rock band featuring former members of Enuff Z'Nuff, Fear Factory, and Flipp.
 Their debut album The Ultra Head Frequency was mixed and mastered by Richard Easterling for a projected mid-2018 release.

 In 2017 Kik Tracee signed with EMP Label Group and released Big Western Sky, a two-disc collection of demos, rarities, and b-sides.

 Accolades and legacy

-Their single "You're So Strange" peaked at #47 on Billboard's Mainstream Rock Tracks chart in September 1991.
+Their single "You're So Strange" peaked at No. 47 on Billboard's Mainstream Rock Tracks chart in September 1991.

-No Rules, Kik Tracee's debut album, landed at #46 on Rolling Stone's Top 50 Greatest Hair Metal Albums of All Time list.
+No Rules, Kik Tracee's debut album, landed at No. 46 on Rolling Stone's Top 50 Greatest Hair Metal Albums of All Time list.

-Kik Tracee appeared at #78 in VH1's Hair Metal 100 Countdown list.
+Kik Tracee appeared at No. 78 in VH1's Hair Metal 100 Countdown list.

-Power Chord TV listed Kik Tracee #2 on their list of Hollywood bands that should have been hugely successful.
+Power Chord TV listed Kik Tracee No. 2 on their list of Hollywood bands that should have been hugely successful.